 Canary’s Call Presented by Dollar Bank

 Canary’s Call is home to the lively Rainbow Lorikeet habitat, where a vibrant flock of lorikeets and a group of brilliant White-cheeked Turacos perch and chatter.
 Around the corner, find a pair of extinct-in-the-wild Guam Kingfishers and the comical Tawny Frogmouths, which are camouflaged to blend in with the branches in their habitat.
+A pair of Burrowing Owls also reside in a desert-inspired habitat, generously sponsored by Duolingo.

 Opened in 2019, the Andean Mountain habitat in Canary’s Call is home to striking and unusual birds from Latin America, never before seen in Pittsburgh.
 The Capuchinbird takes its name from the hooded cloak of a Capuchin monk: the bird’s head is featherless!
 A flash of neon orange can only be an Andean Cock-of-the-rock, a forest-dwelling bird with a showy fan-shaped crest.